Our UK and global partnerships

 We are co-leads of the International Alzheimer’s Disease Research Funder Consortium, alongside the National Institute for Aging and the Alzheimer’s Association.
 The IADRFC consists of over 20 dementia research funding bodies from around the world, who come together to identify areas of common interest and gaps in knowledge and innovation, so that these can be bridged through collaboration.

-We are founding members of the Dementia Consortium, a £3million global partnership between ARUK, Medical Research Council Technology and the pharmaceutical companies, Eisai and Lilly.
+We are founding members of the Dementia Consortium, a £9.5million global partnership between Alzheimer’s Research UK, Evotec and the pharmaceutical companies, Abbvie, Astex, Eisai, Johnson & Johnson, Lilly and MSD.
 The aim is to close the gap between academic research and the pharmaceutical industry’s drug-discovery pipeline.
 Researchers looking to validate promising new targets and progress them into drug discovery research should direct applications to the Dementia Consortium.

 MCDN and BAND2